-The governor, who visited two mobile vaccination sites in Los Angeles on Sunday, was continuing his Southern California tour as the state looks to increase efforts to reach hard-to-reach and disproportionately impacted communities in California.
+LOS ANGELES (KABC) -- Gov. Gavin Newsom visited two mobile vaccination sites in Los Angeles on Sunday to discuss the state's efforts to vaccinate hard-to-reach and disproportionately impacted communities in California.

 Meanwhile, California's new system of delivering, tracking and scheduling coronavirus vaccines is being rolled out in select counties, a first step in Newsom's plan to smooth out what has been a confusing and disjointed rollout hampered by limited national supply.